The Opening Of Vishnu’s Heavenly Abode

-The word 'Vaikuntha' refers to the celestial abode of Lord Vishnu, the preserver of the Hindu trinity, and 'Ekadashi' means the eleventh day of the lunar month.
-Vaikuntha Ekadashi, therefore, symbolises the path to liberation and the attainment of moksha, which is the ultimate goal of Hinduism.
 The significance of Vaikuntha Ekadashi is deeply rooted in Hindu mythology.
 People believe that on this auspicious day, the gates of Vaikuntha or Lord Vishnu’s abode or home, are open.
-People who observe fast on this day, repent for their sins, and perform puja, are granted entry and salvation.
+People observe fast on this day to ask for forgiveness for their sins.
+Also, by performing puja, devotees are granted salvation and entry into the Vaikuntha.

 Historical Significance of Vaikuntha Ekadashi